Quick Quiz

 Option c – I, II and III

-While nominating a member in State Legislative Council Governor considers person having special knowledge or practical experience in respect of I. Literature II.
+While nominating members to the State Legislative Council, the Governor considers individuals with expertise or experience in which of the following fields?
+I. Literature II.
 Sports III.
 Science IV.
 Art V. Co-operative movement VI.
-Social service Choose correct option
+Social service

 (a) I, II, III, VI